Skip to main content

 History

-The modern approach: Inertia × Svelte
+The current mainstream style: Inertia × Svelte

 Setup